demiancy/tutorial-php-1/README.md

 ## Notes
 * I used Docker.
 * I changed the file structure a bit to give it a better order.
+* In UtilImages added second param for folder of image store.

 # App
 Simple app like Instagram